Victor Hugo: Career

 Hugo became the figurehead of the Romantic literary movement with the plays Cromwell (1827) and Hernani (1830).
 Hernani announced the arrival of French romanticism: performed at the Comédie-Française, it was greeted with several nights of rioting as romantics and traditionalists clashed over the play's deliberate disregard for neo-classical rules.
-Hugo's popularity as a playwright grew with subsequent plays, such as Marion Delorme (1831), The King Amuses Himself (1832), and Ruy Blas (1838).
+Hugo's popularity as a playwright grew with subsequent plays, such as Marion Delorme (1831), Le roi s'amuse (1832), and Ruy Blas (1838).
 Hugo's novel Notre-Dame de Paris (The Hunchback of Notre-Dame) was published in 1831 and quickly translated into other languages across Europe.
-One of the effects of the novel was to shame the City of Paris into restoring the much-neglected Cathedral of Notre Dame, which was attracting thousands of tourists who had read the popular novel.
-The book also inspired a renewed appreciation for pre-Renaissance buildings, which thereafter began to be actively preserved.
+One of the effects of the novel was to shame the City of Paris into restoring the much neglected Cathedral of Notre Dame, which was attracting thousands of tourists who had read the popular novel.

 Hugo began planning a major novel about social misery and injustice as early as the 1830s, but a full 17 years were needed for Les Misérables to be realised and finally published in 1862.
-Hugo had used the departure of prisoners for the Bagne of Toulon in one of his early stories, "Le Dernier Jour d'un condamné".
+Hugo had previously used the departure of prisoners for the Bagne of Toulon in Le Dernier Jour d'un condamné.
 He went to Toulon to visit the Bagne in 1839 and took extensive notes, though he did not start writing the book until 1845.
 On one of the pages of his notes about the prison, he wrote in large block letters a possible name for his hero: "JEAN TRÉJEAN".
 When the book was finally written, Tréjean became Jean Valjean.

 Hugo was acutely aware of the quality of the novel, as evidenced in a letter he wrote to his publisher, Albert Lacroix, on 23 March 1862: "My conviction is that this book is going to be one of the peaks, if not the crowning point of my work."
 Publication of Les Misérables went to the highest bidder.
 The Belgian publishing house Lacroix and Verboeckhoven undertook a marketing campaign unusual for the time, issuing press releases about the work a full six months before the launch.
 It also initially published only the first part of the novel ("Fantine"), which was launched simultaneously in major cities.
 Installments of the book sold out within hours and had an enormous impact on French society.